willowthecoder/willowthecoder/README.md

 # 👋 Hi, I'm Willow (willowthecoder)

 I'm a self-taught web developer focused and  currently exploring **full-stack** development.
+I am also interested in the fields of Datascience , AI/ML , cybersecurity and hope to explore them in the future.
-I'm also a UI UX learning designer who loves and practice good design
+I'm also a UI UX learning designer who loves and practice good design.
+I have designed some basic prototyping ,wireframing and designing in Figma .

 ## 🚀 Projects
 - 🎮 **[Simon Says Game](#)** – A fun memory game using vanilla JS